hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 ### Map Persistence

 Hazelcast allows you to load and store the distributed map entries from/to a persistent data store such as a relational database.
-For these, Hazelcast's `MapStore` and `MapLoader` interfaces are used.
+For these, you can use Hazelcast's `MapStore` and `MapLoader` interfaces.

-Hazelcast supports read-through, write-through and write-behind modes which are explained in below subsections.
+Hazelcast supports read-through, write-through and write-behind persistence modes which are explained in below subsections.

 ***ATTENTION:*** *Data store needs to be a centralized system that is